 Edition of 26 lettered A-Z, with 10 numbered deluxe, printed letterpress, front and verso.
 Page designs in red ink with brown text, with over 50 original drawings.
 The Tragedy of Othello the Moor of Venice – by William Shakespeare: 192-pages printed letterpress on Mohawk Superfine.
 The Tragedy of Desdemona – by Mindy Belloff: 150-pages printed letterpress on Johannot Arches cotton rag papers, text includes ancient Nag Hammadi poetry, narrative passages of Ovid, Dostoevsky, and Alice Walker, statistics compiled from a variety of sources including the United Nations and current news sources.

 Miniature book, dos-a-dos binding with letterpress printed St. Armand cotton paper covers, and Suminagashi marbled edges.
 Standard bound by Mindy Belloff, custom crafted box and deluxe leather binding by Celine Lombardi.
-Book 3-1/2 h x 2-3/4 w inches x 1-3/4 d, with LCD screen Video Card 2 x 4 inches resolution 320 x 240, cinematic 8:44 minute video time capsule with USB port and accordion booklet of video credits, inside a unique custom box with 2 pull-out drawers, wrapped in book cloth, 6.5 x 4 x 2.75.
+Book 3-1/2 h x 2-3/4 w x 1-3/4 d, with LCD screen Video Card 2 x 4 inches resolution 320 x 240, cinematic 8:44 minute video time capsule with USB port and accordion booklet of video credits, inside a unique custom box with 2 pull-out drawers, wrapped in book cloth, 6.5 x 4 x 2.75 inches.
 Deluxe (scroll down below).

 Damn her, lewd minx!
 O, damn her!